What is Avanan DLP?

 Configure Regex Policy

-Another ability that current available in addition to DLP rules, is regex on the subject text, the DLP mechanism can identify certain email as data leak using the subject.
+Another ability is checking for a regular expression on the subject text.
+The DLP mechanism can identify if a certain email contains sensitive information using the subject.

 For example: every email the has “confidential” string within the subject will be detected as DLP, and the requested workflow will be applied.